cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Envision.md

       - Keeps dropping out on occasion.
       - It's always the left controllers lol.
 My left WMR controller way back when was so power-hungry compared to the right.
 - Quest 3s (128GB)
     - Typically used wireless.
-I use this primarily for Beat Saber due to its higher refresh rate and presumably better controller prediction due to more sane offsets.
+I use this primarily for Beat Saber due to its higher refresh rate and more stable controller prediction.
-      - PICO 4 controllers are weird, man.
+      - The PICO 4's controller offsets are weird, man.
+They flip all over the place.
     - Can be used in the dark, so if I want the lights off, this headset's the way to go.
 - Common notes
     - Hand tracking works fine in titles that support it.
 Make sure it's enabled at the system level prior to launching WiVRn for the option to be available.